PostMonsterG/Roady/README.md

 You can turn off automatic backups by deleting this item from Drummer's scheduler, or temporarily disable them by commenting it out.
 Roady logs information to the console about the files it has uploaded.
 Look for the backpack emoji.

+## To restore your files
+Roady does not have any special features for restoring files from GitHub.
+For now, do this by hand.

 ## To upload a Drummer file to GitHub
 Roady lets you upload individual Drummer files to GitHub.
 This is a separate thing from backups—it is for sharing your outlines with others.